 UW Groups are memberships of common identifiers for people, computers, and applications.
 Each UW Group consists of a membership list of identifiers (e.g. UW NetIDs), plus metadata about the group, such as name, description, contact, administrators, membership viewers, and authorized senders.
-Each UW Group can be referenced by a unique identifer called its UW Group ID.
+Each UW Group can be referenced by a unique identifier called its UW Group ID.

 UW Groups support collaboration and communication by making it easier to reuse groups in tools and applications.
 Common uses of UW Groups include email lists, calendaring, scheduling, sharing resources, surveying, and voting.